 See Prescribing Notes for Acute Pain for full details of cautions and contraindications.
 Within the palliative care population concerns over the cardiovascular risk associated with NSAIDS should be weighted against the fact the patient may have a limited prognosis.
 The benefits of NSAIDs in promoting good symptom control and quality of life for a limited time may outweigh the risk of cardiovascular complications.
 If this is the case seek advice from an experienced clinician.

-Specialists may recommend higher doses.
+Specialists may recommend higher doses of gabapentin.
 Reduce dose in patients with renal impairment and seek specialist advice.
-For further information refer to neuropathic pain section at www.palliativecareguidelines.scot.nhs.uk.
+For further information refer to neuropathic pain section at www.palliativecareguidelines.scot.nhs.uk

 For all adjuvants reduce to the lowest effective dose.